openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/user-guide.rst

 To do this simply unselect the **Use updated external packages** checkbox.
-Note, default libvirt and qemu packages on MOS 7.0 do not have all the features required for proper 6WIND virtual accelerator integration.
+Note, default libvirt and qemu packages on MOS 7.0 do not have all the features required for proper 6WIND Virtual Accelerator integration.
 Thus we strongly advise to keep the **Use updated external packages** enabled.

 Sanity checks after deployment
 ------------------------------

-The installation section of this document described how to correctly start a Fuel deployment using the 6WIND virtual accelerator plugin.
+The installation section of this document described how to correctly start a Fuel deployment using the 6WIND Virtual Accelerator plugin.
-At the end of this process the 6WIND virtual accelerator and its dependent components should be all up and running.
+At the end of this process the 6WIND Virtual Accelerator and its dependent components should be all up and running.

 As first step make sure that the system uses the proper libvirt and qemu